Urban Density and Equity of Access to Social Services in Australian Urban Areas: Abstract

 \section{Abstract}

-To measure access to social services (primary health care, early childhood care/education, and public transport), we create a social service access index (SSI) for Australian capital cities.
-We show that only two, Melbourne and Sydney, have some limited characteristics of a compact or 15-minute city, but only in city centres and inner cities where population densities are highest and have less low density housing types.
-In the outer suburban and peri-urban areas as well as across all of the remaining cities, proximity to social services is poor and residents suffer the consequences of spatial inequity.
+To measure access to social services (primary health care, early childhood care/education, and public transport), we created two social service access indexes (SSPT and SSI) for Australian capital cities.
+We show that only two cities, Melbourne and Sydney, have some limited characteristics of a compact or 15-minute city, but only in the city centres and inner city areas where population densities are highest and have less low density housing types.
+In the outer suburban and peri-urban areas, as well as across all of the remaining cities, proximity to social services is poor and residents suffer the consequences of spatial inequity.

 \textit{Keywords:} Spatial disadvantage, urban design, population density, essential services access